nourbenhassen/dinmo-test/README.md

 This project consists in a FastAPI backend application connected to a PostgreSQL DB.

-The DB contains one table named People having the following schema:
+The DB contains one table named People with the following schema:

 id, name, age, gender, country, createdAt, updatedAt.